Notre Dame Berlin Summer Program

 - GE 34142 Economics of a Green Germany (economics, political science, German, sustainability minor, energy studies minor credit; taught in English)

-- GE 34143 Berlin Theater (fulfills fine arts and literature requirement; German credit; taught in German)
+- GE 34143 Berlin Theater (fulfills fine arts and literature requirement; German & FTT credit; taught in English with German LAC section)

 - GE 34144 Architecture and Design (fulfills fine arts requirement; German credit; taught in English)